 - FROM : USA

 Jennifer’s journey as a recording artist began in 2004 with the underground success of her first album, HeavyElectroMagneticSoularPoeticJungleHop.
-Songs like the title track “Heavy” with its accompanying artfully futuristic video, broke through the national underground scene, making Jennifer a notable force in her field.
-In 2007, she learned the hard way about industry rule #4080 and was unable to release her sophomore album, Painting on Wax.
-In spite of the release issues, the project was still met with favorable reviews in the Chicago Tribune, SF Chronicle, URB, XLR8R and other media.
+Songs like the title track “Heavy,” with its accompanying artfully futuristic video, broke through the national underground scene, making Jennifer a notable force in her field.
+In 2007 she learned the hard way about industry rule #4080 and was unable to release her sophomore album, Painting on Wax.
+In spite of the release issues, the project was still met with favorable reviews in media such as the Chicago Tribune, SFChronicle, URB, and XLR8R.
 While the album in completion never saw the light of day, songs like Ghetto International, Let the Drum Moan and Chasing the Sun made their way to independent radio and mixshows around the world.

-Jennifer shifted her intention from the entertainment industry to leveraging her art for social movements.
-Immediately she began to find herself sharing stages with thought leaders like Van Jones, Dr. Michael Beckwith, Phaedra Ellis Lampkins, Malkiya Cyril, Shawn Ginwright and more.
+In response to her need for meaning in her craft, she shifted her intention from the entertainment industry to leveraging her art for social movements.
+Immediately she began to find herself sharing stages with thought leaders like Van Jones, Dr. Michael Beckwith, Phaedra Ellis Lampkins, Malkiya Cyril, Shawn Ginwright and others.
 Her brand of soul-inspiring sounds have landed her gigs at The Kennedy Center, The Apollo, and on stage for both NFL World Bowl and The NFL Hall of Fame.